4 Powerful Strategies To Build A Strong Emotional Foundation In A Child

 The strategies across each of the three major heads above would deal with the three aspects, namely:

-The strategies for toddlers and preschoolers however, would deal with one more aspect (in addition to the three aspects above meant for infants), which is:
+The strategies for toddlers and preschoolers however, would deal with one more aspect, which is to: Encourage positive behaviours and disciplinary practices.

 Building Strong Emotional Foundation among Infants